 Jokes about women always being cold and men always being warm are seemingly as old as time.

-“In the workplace specifically, studies show most offices have temperature standards based on that of a 40-year-old man, weighing 155 pounds,” said Dr. Jacqueline Koski, a family medicine physician at Aurora Health Center in Neenah, Wis.
+“In the workplace specifically, studies show most offices have temperature standards based on that of a 40-year-old man, weighing 155 pounds,” Dr. Jacqueline Koski, a family medicine physician at Aurora Health Center in Neenah, WI, says.
 “Since women make up nearly half of the workforce, these standards aren’t very practical.”

-“Several biological factors explain why women tend to be colder than men,” said Dr. Koski.
+“Several biological factors explain why women tend to be colder than men,” Dr. Koski says.
 “Differing metabolic rates, hormones, muscle mass and blood vessel location all play major parts.”